petrukhnov/roboarm2018.makerobots.eu/README.md

 2-5 place: 5 euro Amazon gift card

-(special prizes will be added later)
+(additinal special prizes will be revealed later)

 ## Rules

 1. Robotic arm should have exactly 2 motors.
 Servo, DC, piezo, pump and others are allowed.
 You could use any brand or shape, as long as its longest size is less than 1m.
-2. Base for robotic arm should fit to A4 paper (297mm x 210mm).
+2. The base for the robotic arm should be small enough to fint on A4 paper (297mm x 210mm).
 3. Entries should be submitted before 2018-12-27 23:00 UTC
 4. Scores will be awarded during qualification and live rounds.
 5. Allowed cube sizes: each side is 10-20mm.
 E.g. lego 2x2 brick is suitable (16x16x11 mm).